 There are two main types of fertilisers: inorganic (man-made) and organic (derived from plant or animal).

 Inorganic fertilisers: These are synthetic, artificial forms of plant nutrients or naturally occurring mined minerals.
 Inorganic fertilisers are usually more concentrated and faster acting than organic fertilisers.
-Examples of inorganic fertilisers include: Growmore, Miracle-Gro, Phostrogen, Sulphate of Ammonia, Sulphate of Potash, and Superphosphate and Tomorite
+Examples of inorganic fertilisers include: Growmore, Miracle-Gro All Purpose Soluble Plant Food, Phostrogen All Purpose Plant Food, Sulphate of Ammonia, Sulphate of Potash, and Superphosphate and Tomorite Concentrated Tomato Food.

 Inorganic and organic fertiliser can be found as the following types of products: